 Georgia Agape runs a faith-based “basic” family foster care program.
 Call the Agape office if you’d like to learn more about our foster care program, 770-452-9995.

-There is a need for more foster homes to care for children who have to be removed from their home or caretaker because of abuse, neglect, abandonment, incarceration, drug dependence and many other reasons.
-To become a foster parent, one must meet the criteria of the foster care agency, go through an orientation and initial training, have a home study completed which includes a criminal records check and commit to participate in all facets of the program to serve children.
+There is a need for more foster homes to care for children who have to be removed from their home or caretaker because of abuse, neglect, abandonment, incarceration, drug dependence, and many other reasons.
+To become a foster parent, one must meet the criteria of the foster care agency, go through an orientation and initial training, have a home study completed which includes a criminal records check and commit to participating in all facets of the program to serve children.